Bang or Ball

 Bang or Ball is the fifth solo studio album by American rapper Mack 10.
 It was released on December 4, 2001, through Cash Money Records with distribution via Universal Records.
-Production was handled by Mannie Fresh, Dr. Dre, Ron and Quincy Jones III, with Ronald "Slim" Williams and Birdman serving as executive producers.
+The album was produced by Mannie Fresh, Dr. Dre, Ron, and Quincy Jones III, with Ronald "Slim" Williams and Birdman serving as executive producers.
 It features guest appearances from Big Tymers, B.G., Mikkey, Butch Cassidy, E-40, Lac & Stone, Lil Wayne, Scarface, Skoop Delania, Turk, Xzibit, and Westside Connection.
 The album peaked at number 48 on the Billboard 200 and number 4 on the Top R&B/Hip-Hop Albums.